 Now of course I know that nearly all paper products used to package food that have a thin plastic liner.
 Foil too is often reinforced this way.
 And Cardboard.

 Why?
-The plastic strengthens the base material, makes it waterproof and protects any printed design work
+The plastic strengthens the base material, makes it waterproof.

-Plasticized paper products include paper cups, individual wraps of sugar, and almost all paper products used in food packaging for example wraps of sugar.
+Plasticized paper products include almost all paper products used in food packaging for example wraps of sugar.

 The same goes for most foil wrapped food products including butter.
 And the metal seals for wine.
 Damn!